ardimirzaei/ispw2022-abm-workshop/_episodes/02-intro_abm.md

 ---
 title: "2.
-Simple methods"
+Introduction to Agent-Based Modelling"
 teaching: 10
-exercises: 15
+exercises: 0
 questions:
 - "Which method for acceleration should I choose?"
 objectives: